Better together

 That's more than convenience.
 Because access is minted centrally and enforced at the database-rules layer in every app, "remove this person" means removed — everywhere, at once, verifiably.

-• One account, three apps — no per-product user directories drifting out of sync.
+• One account, five apps — no per-product user directories drifting out of sync.

 • Roles that travel — owner, admin, member, and bookkeeper mean the same thing family-wide.